theimowski/FsBlog/source/blog/2016/06-21-xslt-implicit-vs-explicit-processing.md

     </xsl:template>

 What value should be used for the `@@priority` attribute?
-It's not that easy to answer this question, as knowledge of how **default priorities** work is necessary.
+It's not that easy to answer this question, as one needs to know how **default priorities** work.
-In our case, we can safely assume that `2` is ok and will make the template more important than the other.
+In our case, we can safely assume that value `2` is enough and will make the template more important than the other.

 > Note: if you want to learn more about **default priorities** for XSLT templates, refer to [this section of XSLT docs](https://www.w3.org/TR/xslt#conflict).

----
+Next feature we'd like to implement is to allow **ignoring** certain elements - so that they are not processed at all:

     [lang=xml]
     <root>